avivace/iosevka-docker/README.md

 docker run -e FONT_VERSION=3.7.1 -it -v $(pwd)/build:/build avivace/iosevka_build
 ```

+It will pull the container image from Docker Hub and run the font build for you.
+Your built font files are available in the `build/dist` folder.

 If you want to build the docker image yourself, keep reading.

 ## Build